LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/theming.md

 In addition to these tools some components handle theming by themselves using color props without the need of importing the theme from the provider:

-- [LText](../src/components/LText/index.js) use `color` prop to target a specific theme color it will default to `colors.darkBlue`
+- [LText](../src/components/LText/index.js) use `color` prop to target a specific theme color it will default to `colors.neutral.c90`

 ```javascript
 import LText from "../components/LText";